The Tabernacle's Covering

 If we ever would conclude that we have fully exhausted any area of knowledge, we have fooled ourselves.
 For if we perceive true knowledge, we sense there is so much more awaiting discovery...but we also know we'll never tap the full depths of that knowledge.
 Albert Einstein said, "My religion consists of a humble admiration of the illimitable Superior Spirit who reveals Himself in the slight details we are able to perceive with our frail and feeble mind."
 Einstein attested to this very point: God's wisdom is unlimited, and we are very ignorant.
 Maimonides said, "Know that for the human mind there are certain objects of perception which are within the scope of its nature and capacity; on the other hand there are, amongst things which actually exist, certain things which the mind can, in no ways grasp; the gates of perception are closed against it."

 When we do arrive at a truth, it is accompanied by the realization that we have only scratched the surface, but this truth leads to even greater wisdom, much of which we will not uncover.
-And this must be, since knowledge by definition is a reflection of the Creator, who is unlimited.
+And this must be, since knowledge by definition is a reflection of the Creator, Who is unlimited.
 Thus, the knowledge we perceive must reflect this "illimitable Superior Spirit".
 In this manner, knowledge is identified with the Source of that knowledge – God.
 And this must be our objective in the pursuit of wisdom, to know God.
 The covering was not one unified set of 10 sheets.
 It was made of two sets of 5 sheets each, as stated.
 They are joined together.
 This joining is to indicate that attainable knowledge – 5 sheets covering the Holies – is inherently related (clasped) to the other area of unknowable truths – 5 sheets covering the Holy of Holies.
 And in this fashion, the joining of the 2 sets of sheets, makes "one" Tabernacle.
-One, referring to a unified approach to wisdom.
+"One" referring to a unified approach to wisdom: man must affirm there exists what can be known, and what cannot, and is outside human understanding.
 This approach demands that drawing close God must always be the objective of our study, not that we study an area for itself, so that we might merely better manipulate the world and its resources.

 A "Covering" Over What?